CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 For detailed instructions on how to prepare data for being published in the Kielipankki download service, see also [how to create a download package](howto_download_package.md)

-The process for packaging confidental data is basically the same, only that the data will be enclosed in a password-protected wrapper.
+The process for packaging confidential data is basically the same, only that the data will be enclosed in a password-protected wrapper.

+**Before decrypting, the encrypted zip file (protected with Kielipankki's password) should be on a sufficiently secure server (preferably not Puhti).
+If you must use Puhti, use the interactive shell and maintain permissions for the restricted user group `project_2013016`.**

 The steps are the following:

-- The encrypted (protected with Kielipankki's password) zip file is on Puhti, in a folder with rights for our own, limited, user group `project_2013016`.

-- unzip the wrapper package to the interactive shell, LOCAL_SCRATCH
+- unzip the wrapper package
 - create a folder named 'shortname-src'

-- create the wanted folder structure, add README.txt and LICENSE.txt
+- create and arrange the desired folder structure, add README.txt and LICENSE.txt
 - zip the data to shortname-src.zip

-- Create an encrypted wrapper zip for this download package, using the password of the resource group:
+- Create an encrypted wrapper zip for this download package, using the password of the resource group.

-        $ zip -e download_encrypted_shortname-src.zip shortname-src.zip

-   The shortname-src.zip is un-encrypted inside the encrypted file download_encrypted_shortname-src.zip.
+- **For password protection, you should select an appropriate cipher, probably e.g. AES-256.** (The default cipher in zip is said to be very weak.)

+    You should use:
+  - **7-Zip** on Windows,
+  - e.g., **Keka** on Mac (or 7z in the command line),
+  - **7z** (?) on unix/linux:

+    7z a -p ???-mem=aes256??? -tzip "/shortname/shortname-src_encrypted.zip" "/shortname/shortname-src.zip"
+    (UNTESTED!
+Please confirm the recommended "spell" from Martin!
+This should add files to archive, use a password, select cipher AES-256 and select zip as the archive type. – ML 20251119)

-- move the download_encrypted_shortname-src.zip to the folder `download_preview` on Puhti.
+- You can then move the file shortname-src_encrypted.zip to the folder `download_preview` on Puhti.

 - Tell CSC about the data in `download_preview`, to be uploaded to the download service.
-CSC staff will de-crypt the data (they will be able to detect the correct password by the resource's shortname!) only after transferring it to the download service.
+CSC staff will decrypt the data only after transferring it to the download service.
+(They will be able to locate the correct password by the resource's shortname.)

 - Note: When closing the interactive shell, the data will no longer be available there (so no need to actively delete the data from there).